akstrap/image-classifier/README.md

+Basic Image Classifier locally ran webapp.
+Simple API usage and clean UI.
+Run locally to use, however this project was just made quickly to prove to a peer that it could be done within a one day timeframe (so take with a grain of salt).

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.